RS001 – Chemical Hygiene Plan

 PERSONAL PROTECTIVE EQUIPMENT

 Supervisors shall assess the workplaces of their employees to determine if hazards are present, or are likely to be present, which necessitate the use of personal protective equipment (PPE).
 The Laboratory Supervisor will select and have each affected employee use the types of PPE that will protect them from the hazards identified in the hazard assessment.
-To promote the use of PPE, this equipment should be stored in a location close to the location where it is to be used.
-Laboratory Supervisors should establish clear policies to delineate when the use of PPE is required.
+To promote compliance with PPE requirements and to encourage enforcement Laboratory Supervisors must establish clear policies to delineate when the use of PPE is required.
 For example, “staff members must wear a lab coat and eye protection when working at the lab bench.”
 The Office of Research Safety Affairs is available on request to assist with the selection or assignment of appropriate PPE.

 • When PPE is necessary